tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_tools_vs_content.md

 {% include random_ad.html %}

 For the most part, users and reviewers won't even notice all the effort behind the tools.
 Even when you've managed to single source content, loop through a custom collection, incorporate language switchers to jump from platform to platform -- the feedback you'll get is, "This sentence is incorrect."
 Or, "There's a typo here."

+At this point, think about your requirements, your audience, and try to pick the right tools for your situation.
+Here are a few questions to consider as you think about the right tool for you:

+* Will developers be writing or contributing to the content?
+* Does your security group restrict you from using third-party platforms to host documentation?
+* Do you have a budget to pay a third-party platform for hosting?
+* Do you want to manage the web platform details yourself or offload this onto another group/company?
+* How many endpoints do you have to document?
+* Should you push documentation from the source into your documentation?
+* Does the documentation need be visible on the web, or does it need to be private?
+* To what extent do you want customers to have a one-stop-shopping experience -- reading docs, logging support tickets, posting to forums, viewing news?
+* Do you have UX resources to help build a custom solution?